Amritha217/AI-Tutor/README.md

 - Open frontend in browser.

-E- nter a question from the textbook and submit.
+- Enter a question from the textbook and submit.

 - Get AI-generated answers instantly.